Warenwolf/News-Events-Expanded/README.md

 Note that these additional events will only be triggered if you use a mod of the Battletech that expands the timeline of the game such as "BattleTech Extended 3025-3061" which has been focus of this work.

+Instractions to where to copy these files is found on the https://github.com/Warenwolf/News-Events-Expanded/wiki

 License: CC-BY-NC-SA-4.0